darkn3rd/script-tut/scriptbox/README.md

 ### MSYS

-MSYS, which is bundled with  [MSYS-Git](https://msysgit.github.io/) (GitBash), provides Bash and some popular GNU tools.
+MSYS, which is bundled with [MSYS-Git](https://msysgit.github.io/) (GitBash), provides Bash and some popular GNU tools, which use Unix path names, e.g. `/c/Ruby21/bin/ruby`.
+The bash environment will map it's installed location, e.g. `/c/Program Files/usr/bin` to local directories `/usr/bin`.

 The Git Bash ([MSYS-Git](https://msysgit.github.io/)) comes bundled with the following: